vikingeducation/prep_basics/test-yourself-answers.md

 #### Version Control

 It's like a time machine for jumping back and forth between specific time stamp for coding.
+Its a way for individuals to stay organized when there are several different versions of a project.
+This can be on an individual basis or a collaborative effort.

 #### Git